sugarl-sudo/slack-bot-notion-rag/docs/architecture.md

 - Development environment provisioning uses `uv` (see `README.md` for instructions).

 ## Deployment Targets
-- Designed for containerized deployment (Cloud Run, AWS Lambda with API Gateway, or similar).
+- Designed for containerized deployment on Google Cloud Run.
 - Slack HTTP mode requires HTTPS endpoint; Socket Mode works for local development.
+- Supporting GCP services: Cloud Scheduler triggers a Cloud Functions job that refreshes the Notion vector store on a schedule, and Secret Manager holds credentials for Slack, Notion, and LLM providers.